 Tip 2: Take Baby-steps to Integrate

 A monkey who starts learning how to get around isn’t likely to be swinging from limb to limb like Tarzan straight away.
-Don’t get frustrated by this, and don’t lash out at your host country’s culture for it.
+Don’t get frustrated by this, and don’t lash out at your host country’s culture.

 That’s easier said than done.
 You will get frustrated at times – with yourself, with your hosts, with the culture – but don’t allow that frustration to become a brick wall to successful integration.

 Make an effort to learn the language and customs.
-These are the first baby-steps to learning a culture and viewing it without judgement.
+These are the first baby-steps to learning the culture and viewing it without judgment.